 As a self-taught guitarist who later went to college for music and now runs a guitar curriculum blog, I tailor all my lessons to the student's age, ability level, music interests, and preferred learning style.
 No matter what Riffs, Parts, Changes, and Improvisational skills you want to learn, I can teach you, but more than that, I can teach you how guitarists teach themselves.

 20 years playing experience, 12,000+ lessons taught!
 You choose the music, I'll get you there.
 I structure my lessons so students learn what they want to learn, while also building a strong foundation of technique and theory skills.
 I have taught many styles and will get you playing something you like right away!

-Do you have prior guitar experience?
-I've helped students to reconnect with the instrument, discover a wide range of musical styles, compose their own music, and prepare for auditions and performances.
+Have prior experience?
+I've helped students reconnect with the instrument, develop a unique voice, learn improvisation, and prepare for auditions and performances.